DIPESH15/InterIIT_task/README.md

 Hello everyone!

 Welcome to **KGP Chronicle**, your premier destination for the latest news updates!
-In this project, I have created a dynamic news forum using a blend of HTML, CSS, Bootstrap, JavaScript, and Angular.
+In this project, I have created a dynamic news forum using a blend of HTML, CSS, Bootstrap, JavaScript,TypeScript and Angular.
 Angular, being a powerful single-page application framework, allowed me to structure the project effectively.

 ## Features